 Tijuana Baja California, Mexico Travel Guide

-Fresh seafood from the Pacific is a staple, including The Gateway to the sea of cortez Spiny Lobster and local fish.
+Fresh seafood from the Pacific is a fundamental element, including The Gateway to the sea of cortez Spiny Lobster and local fish.
 Carne asada and various preparations of pork are popular.
 Chiles like serrano, jalapeño, and habanero are highlighted.

 Tijuana's cuisine is typically bright, fresh, and often spicy, emphasizing lime for acidity and fresh herbs.

 Lunch (comida) is the primary meal, typically 2 PM to 4 PM.
-Dinner (cena) is lighter and later, usually from 8 PM.
+Dinner (cena) is lighter and after that, usually from 20:00.

-It is common to share appetizers and some main dishes, especially in a group setting.
+It is common to distribute appetizers and some main dishes, especially in a group setting.

 This common phrase means "have a good meal" and residents frequently say it to others dining nearby.